 The reallocation decision interface is event-driven.
-AMCilk provides four events: (1) START_JOB; (2) EXIT_JOB; (3) TIMER; (4) REQUESTED.
-When any event happens, the job_scheduler(e) function is called - this is the function that the system administrator implements in order to design their own coreallocation policy.
+AM-Cilk provides four events: (1) START_JOB; (2) EXIT_JOB; (3) TIMER; (4) REQUESTED.
+When any event happens, the job_scheduler(e) function is called this is the function that the system administrator implements in order to design their own core-allocation policy.
 The job_scheduler(e) has an argument e indicating which event triggerred the current function call (to the job_scheduler(e)).
 The system administrator can use this argument to distinguish different events and define appropriate response to different events (or ignore some events).

-- Within this function implementation, the system administrator can use predefined functions to both get information about the current state of the runtime system and to change the allocation of cores, memory bandwidth and cache.
+Within this function implementation, the system administrator can use pre-defined functions to both get information about the current state of the runtime and to change the allocation of cores, memory bandwidth and cache.
 In general, to perform core-reallocation, one must (1) analyze the runtime information; (2) make a core-reallocation decision; (3) assign cores to jobs.
-AMCilk - collects the runtime information in the backend, and the interface exposes the information to the system administrator, like the number of running jobs, the number of available cores and the current scheduling state showing which core belongs to which job.
-The interface also exposes in-depth runtime details, like the number of cycles when each core was working vs. stealing in the previous - 270 interval.
+AMCilk collects the runtime information in backend, and the interface exposes the information to the system administrator, like the number of running jobs, the number of available cores and the current scheduling state showing which core belongs to which job.
+The interface also exposes in-depth runtime details, like the number of cycles when each core was working vs. stealing in the previous interval.
 Within job_scheduler(e), the system administrator can call various functions to access this information and use this information to make scheduling decisions.
-The scheduling decisions can be communicated to the AMCilk scheduler by using setter functions - for example, AMCilk defines core_id to denote a core and container_id to denote a container, and the system administrator - 275 can use give_core_to_container(core_id, container_id) to allocate a core to a container.
-AMCilk will then automatically enforce this reallocation using a safe, responsive, and low overhead preemption and core reallocation method described in Section 3.4.
+Once she is done, these decisions can be communicated to the AMCilk scheduler by using setter functions - for example, AMCilk defines core_id to denote a core and container id to denote a container, and the system administrator can use give_core_to_container(core_id, container id) to allocate a core to a container.
+AMCilkwill then automatically enforce this reallocation using a safe, responsive, and low overhead preemption and core reallocation method described in Section III-D.